TravelGap Multi-Trip FAQ's

 3. What methods of payment are accepted?

 Premiums can be paid by a major credit card online.
-If paying by check, please make checks payable to HTH Worldwide Insurance Services and mail to:
+If paying by check, please make checks payable to WIS and mail to:

 Attn: Enrollment